 Research shows that a number of mental health presentations including PTSD, anxiety, panic, depression, dissociative disorders, and addiction stem from stressful and traumatic experiences in our past.
 These experiences get dysfunctionally stored in the brain as "reliving experiences" rather than as regular memories.
 This means that when the memory is triggered, it feels like the stressful event is happening all over again.
 The body and nervous system remember, even if we aren't consciously thinking about the past.

 Our brains have an innate self-healing system, but this system can become overwhelmed resulting in symptoms.
-Research shows that EMDR therapy unblocks this self-healing system, transforms traumatic memories into regular memories, and helps reach an adaptive resolution of symptoms.
+Research shows that EMDR therapy, an approach offered by most of our therapists, unblocks this self-healing system, transforms traumatic memories into regular memories, and helps reach an adaptive resolution of symptoms.
+Somatic therapy is another approach offered at our clinic that helps regulate the nervous system and process past events on an embodied level.

 Stressful and traumatic experiences may include: